eorus/dotfiles/README.md

 * Calendar and Organization: calcurse
 * Dunst for occasional notifications I want to receive
 * bc and rofi-calc for simple calculator
-* Statusbar preference Polybar | i3status
+* Statusbar preference Xsetroot -name
 * Dmenu, Rofi to call programs
 * Picom to enable opacity
 * mpc to make media keys work with mpd